gorbagana-dev/gorbagana-rpc/stack-orchestrator/stacks/gorchain/README.md

 ## Notes

-- The validator requires TLS certificates for Envoy proxy.
-Mount these in the envoy-proxy service volumes.
+> [!WARNING]
+> A TLS certificate is required for the Envoy proxy.
+A self-signed placeholder certificate is bind
+> mounted for development purposes.
+For production, use certificates from a trusted CA.

 - Metrics are exported to InfluxDB (if gorchain-monitoring stack is running).